 The main issue that the customers have faced was with the drivers.
 According to Transportation for London, in the last few months alone it has been established that 14,000 uber journeys involved fraudulent drivers, who were uploading their photos to other driver accounts.
 This practice actually poses a threat to passenger’s safety, by allowing them to get into cars with unlicensed and suspended drivers.
 And this has been the issue with the company for years now.

-According to TfL the problem first came up in 2017, when it declined to renew Uber’s license on the grounds of “public safety and security implications”, which mostly referred to Uber’s approach to background checks and reporting serious criminal offenses.
+According to TfL the problem first came up in 2017, when it declined to renew Uber’s license on the grounds of “public safety and security implications”, which mostly referred to Uber’s approach to a background or CRB check and reporting serious criminal offenses.
 Uber has even been called out for using software that blocks the regulators from monitoring the app, which raised the concerned of TfL even more.

 The Future of Uber in London